wmt-terminology-task/wmt-terminology-task.github.io/index.md

 `[{"en": "ROA", "de": "FOG"}, {"en": "is in accordance", "de": "entspricht"}]`

 It is then up to the model to utilize any part of this additional information.
+Note that the spans in the dictionary do not have to appear as consecutive words in the text (e.g. `He turned around` → `Er drehte sich um.` and `turned` → `drehte um`).
+Furthermore, it is possible that the alignment is not perfect (semi-automatic procedure), however it is guaranteed that the individual words appear in the text.

 ## How to submit: